indiesoftby/defold-liveupdate-reszip/README.md

 ```

 > [!IMPORTANT]
-> The example above assumes that you name the resource file differently for each version of the game (`resource_v1.zip`, `resources_v2.zip`), because `reszip` uses the file name to determine whether resources need to be updated.
+> The example above assumes that you name the resource file differently for each version of the game (`resources_v1.zip`, `resources_v2.zip`).
+ResZip only restores the file named by the current bundle, so archives left by an older game version cannot override new bundled resources.

 ### 3. Build your project

-Open `Project / Live Update Settings` and enable the `Zip` mode for Live Update.
-Publish the Live Update content through `Project / Bundle...` or by using Bob the builder `bob.jar` (the most important arg is `--liveupdate yes`).
-Move the resulting .zip file with resources into your production build folder.
+Open `Project / Live Update Settings` and set these options:

+- Set `Mode` to `Zip`.
+- Set `Zip filename` to the same name as `liveupdate_reszip.filename`.
+- Enable `Save zip in bundle folder`.

+Build the game through `Project / Bundle...` or with Bob and `--liveupdate yes`.
+Defold will put the resource archive into the bundle.
+You do not need to move it yourself.

 > [!IMPORTANT]
-> The included Bash script (`example_build_script.sh`) shows you how to automatically build your game for the web and move the `resources.zip` file to the build result folder.
+> The included Bash script (`example_build_script.sh`) creates one archive name, passes it to Defold and ResZip, and builds the web bundle.
+Defold puts the archive in the correct folder.

 ### 4. Summary